Thursday, June 05, 2008

 When a mini-bus needed to pass, he told us, "They shouldn't be here.
 It's not right.
 They are too big for the road."
 He almost shouted under his wind-burnt lips.

-Now I understood McDonnel, I could see how this was his whole world was wrapped into those short and beautiful 5 miles of road.
-I could understand why he repeated himself to me - because surely, I would never understand - I was not from McDonnel's road, or the Isles of Aran.
-McDonnel earns about 50 Euro per day (+-R600), for the one trip that he and Jimmie will make.Poor McDonnel.
+Now I understood ole McDonald, I could see how this was his whole world was wrapped into those short and beautiful 5 miles of road.
+I could understand why he repeated himself to me - because surely, I would never understand - I was not from McDonald's road, or the Isles of Aran.

-Alone, in his perception, saddened by his circumstance, because all of his life was based in his little road। Alone by choice, and looking for somewhere or somebody to blame.
-Poor McDonnel.
+Alone, in his perception, saddened by his circumstance, because all of his life was based in his little road.
+Lonely by choice, and looking for somewhere or somebody to blame.
+Poor old McDonald.